Lunch & DinnerSide Dishes

 If you’ve been looking for proof that Brussels sprouts don’t have to be boring, I think you’d agree with me if I said you’ve found it.

 This recipe has everything you want in a comfort food side dish: crispy, creamy, and rich.
 Plus, you don’t have to feel so guilty about eating this since it’s full of veggies!
-This version keeps things low-carb and keto-friendly without sacrificing any of the texture or flavor.
+This version keeps things low-carb and keto-friendly without sacrificing texture or flavor.
 That’s what makes this recipe so good for both weeknight dinners and special occasions.

 It’s simple enough to throw together on a busy evening, but it also feels impressive enough for Thanksgiving, Christmas, Easter, or any holiday gathering where you want something warm and crowd-pleasing on the table.